odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 ## Summary
 You should now be able to work with arrays.
 This means you should be able to define an array, add elements to it and print an array.
-Arrays are very important -- for example results of database queries are stored in them.
+Arrays are very important -- for example the results of database queries are stored in them.
 This means that we will work with them a lot.

 ### New Concepts and Terms